DataFire/Integrations/integrations/generated/amazonaws_rekognition/README.md

 * PersonIndex `integer`

 ### PersonMatch
 * PersonMatch `object`: Information about a person whose face matches a face(s) in a Amazon Rekognition collection.
-Includes information about the faces in the Amazon Rekognition collection (,information about the person (<a>PersonDetail</a>) and the timestamp for when the person was detected in a video.
+Includes information about the faces in the Amazon Rekognition collection (, information about the person (<a>PersonDetail</a>) and the timestamp for when the person was detected in a video.
 An array of <code>PersonMatch</code> objects is returned by .
   * FaceMatches [FaceMatchList](#facematchlist)
   * Person [PersonDetail](#persondetail)
   * Timestamp [Timestamp](#timestamp)